-ODMAP provides near real-time suspected overdose surveillance data across jurisdictions to support public safety and public health efforts to mobilize an immediate response to a sudden increase, or spike in overdose events.
-It links first responders and relevant record management systems to a mapping tool to track overdoses to stimulate real-time response and strategic analysis across jurisdictions.
+ODMAP provides near real-time suspected overdose data across jurisdictions to support public safety and public health efforts to mobilize an immediate response to a sudden increase, or spike, in overdose events.
+ODMAP links first responders and relevant record management systems to a mapping tool to track overdoses to stimulate real-time response and strategic analysis across jurisdictions.

-Each agency wishing to participate, signs a data sharing agreement which is designed to protect the data within the system.
-Once signed, they can begin uploading data in real time through a variety of methodologies as a Level I user.
-They can also access to the ODMAP dashboard, which allows users to view nationwide data and receive custom reports as a Level II user.
-This tool is only available to government (state, local, federal, or tribal) agencies serving the interests of public safety and health.
+Each agency wishing to use the system will sign a participation agreement, which is designed to protect the data within the system.
+Once signed, they can begin uploading data in near real-time through a variety of methodologies.
+They can also get access to the National Map, which allows select users to view nationwide data and create custom visualizations.
+ODMAP is only available to government (federal, state, local, or tribal) agencies serving the interests of public safety and public health.

 ODMAP is a web interface which can be accessed from any device and through a CAD system.
 The system is designed to minimize the effort and time required by a first responder to enter data.
 It will report date and time when accessed, and if the user accesses ODMAP in the field, the system will default to the GPS coordinates of the device for the location, or they can enter an address.
 The user must record whether or not the overdose incident is fatal or non-fatal and the extent to which naloxone or an overdose reversal drug was administered, in all taking seconds and provides the Level 1 user a confirmation when entered.

 An Application Programming Interface (API) is a popular method for stakeholder agencies to contribute data without creating additional (manual) reporting or processes.
 The API allows for data integration by connecting with the agency or state’s Record Management Software (RMS) to ODMAP.
 An API allows for the direct, automated integration of the two systems.